 Research interests

-- Water, energy and climate governance
+- Just energy transition and intersectionality

 - Transdisciplinary and comparative research methods

-PhD supervision
+PhD co-supervision

 - Amro Wawi: Governance assessment of data management and digitalisation in the Palestinian water sector (ongoing)

-- Franziska Baack: Climate change adaptation and stakeholder participation in the cities of Overijssel, the Netherlands (ongoing - in collaboration with the Faculty of Engineering Technology)
+- Dr. Franziska Baack: Implementing climate change adaptation through mainstreaming and collective action at the local level (completed in 2024 - Â collaboration with the Faculty of Engineering Technology)

 - Dr. Juliane Schillinger: "Untangling the complexity of local water management during armed conflict - Comparative case studies from the Middle East" (completed in 2024, cum laude)